Cash Buyer. No Lender Restrictions.

 We make our own assessment and do not rely on a mortgage valuation.
 A down-valuation by a surveyor acting for a lender tells us what a lender's criteria will and will not accommodate, but we are not bound by those criteria.
 We assess the flat directly and make an offer based on our own valuation.

-Yes, and this is one of the most common reasons sellers contact us.
+This is one of the most common reasons sellers contact us.
 A sale that has collapsed because of an EWS1 issue, a defective lease clause, or a lender refusing to lend can often be resolved quickly with a cash buyer.
 We can move quickly once we have assessed the flat.

 We assess all issues together and make a single offer that reflects the whole picture.
 A short lease and a cladding issue in combination will reduce the offer relative to a flat with neither issue, but the combination does not make the flat unsaleable to us.